onap/archived-vfc-nfvo-lcm/docs/platform/installation/installation/vfc-over-oom.rst

 ::

     kubectl -n onap describe pod dev-vfc-nslcm-68cb7c9878-v4kt2

     kubectl -n onap logs dev-vfc-nslcm-68cb7c9878-v4kt2 -c vfc-nslcm

-* Check the service listener port and manually expose the port, which is commonly used for testing, such as nginx under test namespace
+* Check the service listening port and manually expose the port, which is commonly used for testing, such as nginx under test namespace

 ::